OccupationalTherapy.com Phone: 866-782-9924

 Deficit Model

 When we standardize social skills training and expect individuals to conform to predetermined rules, we overlook the diversity and nuances in social interactions.
 It's essential to recognize that social interactions vary greatly from person to person and from situation to situation.
 By focusing solely on teaching individuals with autism or other neurodivergent conditions to adhere to neurotypical social norms, we may unintentionally reinforce the double empathy problem.
 This problem arises when there's a mutual incomprehension between autistic individuals and neurotypical individuals, with the burden often disproportionately falling on the autistic individual to adapt and conform.
-Instead of imposing rigid social skills training programs, we need to adopt a more flexible and inclusive approach that acknowledges and respects the diverse ways individuals communicate and interact.
+Instead of imposing rigid social skills training programs, we must adopt a more flexible and inclusive approach that acknowledges and respects the diverse ways individuals communicate and interact.
 This involves fostering understanding and acceptance of neurodiversity, promoting empathy and mutual respect, and creating environments where all individuals feel valued and included.

 Diane Parnam Quote